ASYE national moderation panel key messages

 The ASYE adult national moderation panel had its latest meeting on 17 October 2017.
 The key messages developed as a result of this panel meeting are now available.

-The panel performs an important quality assurance role in the Department of Health’s objective to ensure that all NQSWs undertaking ASYE achieve a consistent level of capability by the end of their first year in practice.
+The panel performs an important quality assurance role in the Department of Health and Social Care’s objective to ensure that all NQSWs undertaking ASYE achieve a consistent level of capability by the end of their first year in practice.
 The national moderation panel meets twice a year and has 12 members.
 Their role is to:

 - review the external moderation summary report for your partnership once a year